 Impact injuries occur when a passenger’s body hits the interior of the car – like if the passenger’s head hits the steering wheel or dashboard during the collision.
 Penetrating injuries are when a part of the vehicle punctures the passenger’s skin.
 A scrape or laceration from broken glass would be an example.

-In this post, we will examine the most common types of injuries caused by car accidents – and what you can do if the accident was not your fault.
+In this post, we will examine the most car accident injuries caused by car accidents — and what you can do if the accident was not your fault.
 Let’s dive into it.

-Head injuries are usually the worst injuries from a car crash.
+Head injuries, including traumatic brain injury (TBI), are among the worst injuries from a car crash.
 In a car accident, these injuries can range from minor to fatal.
 A collision typically causes the victim’s head to jolt in an unnatural motion.

 The whiplash from the impact can result in a concussion, even more so if the victim’s head hits part of the interior.
 Severe head injuries – also known as traumatic brain injuries – occur when the collision causes bruising to the brain tissue and blood vessels.